-Leaves of Absence is regulated under the Work and Care Act [Wet Arbeid en Zorg] in the Netherlands, hereinafter referred to as: the WAZO.
+Leaves of absence Netherlands is regulated under the Work and Care Act [Wet Arbeid en Zorg] in the Netherlands, hereinafter referred to as: the WAZO.
 This Act defines the right to leave and the right to payment.

 - Pregnancy and maternity Leave

 - Long-term Care Leave (for example Informal Care Leave in Dutch Mantelzorg)

 - Adoption Leave

 Besides leaves of absence Netherlands regulated under the WAZO there are more leave types: Special Leave.
 Special Leave is not based on law, but on general country specific common practice.
 Per type of Special Leave, the amount of leave days can be decided based on the company regulations.

 - Leave for wedding of Employee, parents and in-laws.